vfile/vfile-reporter-json/readme.md

 ## API

-This package exports the following identifiers: `reporterJson`.
+This package exports the identifier `reporterJson`.
 That identifier is also the default export.

 ### `reporter(files[, options])`